AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-content-fragment.md

 ---
 # Publish to a content fragment

-Content fragments are discrete pieces of content in AEM.
+Content fragments are discrete pieces of content in Adobe Experience Manager.
 They are structured content based on a content model.
 Content fragments are pure content without design or layout information.
 They can be authored and managed independently of the channels that AEM supports.
 Content fragments are modular, where content is broken down into smaller components.

-AEM Guides allows you to publish a topic or the elements within a topic to a content fragment.
+Adobe Experience Manager Guides allows you to publish a topic or the elements within a topic to a content fragment.
 You can create a JSON-based mapping between a topic and a content fragment model.
 Use this mapping to publish a topic or the elements within a topic to a content fragment.
-You can then use content fragments in any AEM site or extract the details via APIs supported by content fragments.
+You can then use content fragments in any Adobe Experience Manager site or extract the details via APIs supported by content fragments.

 To create a content fragment, perform the following steps:

-1. Create a [content fragment model](https://experienceleague.adobe.com/docs/experience-manager-65/assets/content-fragments/content-fragments-models.html?lang=en) in AEM Assets.
+1. Create a [content fragment model](https://experienceleague.adobe.com/docs/experience-manager-65/assets/content-fragments/content-fragments-models.html?lang=en) in Adobe Experience Manager Assets.
 1. Create a folder where you want to save the content fragments that you create based on the content fragment model.
 For example, "stock-content-fragments".
 1. Edit the folder’s properties (for example, "stock-content-fragments") and add the path of the folder, which contains the content fragment model in the cloud configuration.
 For example, add `/conf/we-retail` in the cloud configuration.
 This configuration connects all the content fragment models with the folder.